+ REMEMBRANCE +

 Jimmy Shifgen, tall, upbeat IHS student

-Audrey Shipp, my invaluable, motherly, ALOC Assistant Director
+Audrey Shipp, my invaluable, motherly, efficient, diplomatic, ALOC Assistant Director

 Chris Shipp, Audrey's son and only child